Thomas J. Hayes

-Tom Hayes was appointed to the Halifax Port Authority Board of Directors in June 2014 for a term of three years then reappointed for another 3 year term in April 2017 by the Province of Nova Scotia.
-He was elected by the Boards as Vice-Chair in October 2016.
-Mr. Hayes also currently serves on the Governance Committee and Seaport Committee.
+Tom Hayes was appointed to the Halifax Port Authority Board of Directors in June 2014 for a term of three years then reappointed for another three–year term in April 2017 by the Province of Nova Scotia.
+He was elected by the Board as Vice-Chair in October 2016 and elected Chair in September 2019.

 Mr. Hayes is Managing Director of Pelorus Venture Capital Ltd., a regional venture capital fund focused on Atlantic Canada.
 He brings over 45 years of managerial and senior executive experience in the private, public and volunteer sectors to the Halifax Port Authority.

 During the 1980s, Mr. Hayes served as President of Atlantic Ventures Trust, an institutional private venture capital fund for Atlantic Canada.
 As CEO of Atlantic Fish Specialties Ltd., from 1987 to 1997, Mr. Hayes led Atlantic Fish Specialties Ltd. through a major restructuring resulting in the company being recognized as a top small business in Canada and winning the prestigious Canada Award for Business Excellence.
 He was recognized as a winner in the Atlantic Canada Entrepreneur of the Year Awards.
 Mr. Hayes also served as Chief of Staff in the Office of Premier for Nova Scotia.